neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 After the simulated sequencing run reached app.
 150 MB  it should be terminated by NanoDiP without any user intervention.

-You should obtain the following:
+# You should obtain in the suggested playback run the following plots:

-Copy number plot:
+## Copy number plot:
 In the Analyze selection, please choose: get_CpGs (1 in below screenshot):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/2021_11_25_cnv_plot_run_completed.png)

+and
+cp
-and UMAP plot.
+## UMAP plot.

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/2021-11-25_16-20-39_UMAP_ifp_references.png)

-Upon completion, please deactivate the playback feature by running in the terminal:
+# Upon completion, please deactivate the playback feature by running in the terminal:

-`/home/minknow/scripts/playback_FALSE.sh`.
+`/home/minknow/scripts/playback_FALSE.sh`

+In case of any error messages or deviations from above description, please contact us.

+# Routine operation of NanoDiP

+After successful completion of the tests described above, please start NanoDiP  by entering in the terminal:

+ `/home/minknow/scripts/activate_nandip_python.sh`

+feature for or double click the symbolic link to the on the desktop will be implemented soon.

+# Pending:

+ symbolic links on Desktop / correction of symbolic link (Jupyter notebooks works, pyhton not yet)